Mathematics: Ages Three to Six

 • word problems (addition, subtraction, multiplication, division)

 As they work with the exercises of the senses, children are making judgements in relation to distance, dimension, graduation, identity, similarity and sequence.
-Building on this foundation, the Montessori mathematics materials introduce children to:
+These experiences support early development of pattern recognition, abstraction, and logical reasoning, building the foundations of their computational thinking.

 • counting (from 1 to 10, 10 to 90, linear 1 to 100 and 1000, and skip-counting as an introduction to multiplication)